 Balance retraining exercises

-Keeping your balance while sitting up in bed or on a chair may be the first thing your therapist addresses with you.
-Then they will start getting you to balance whilst standing, perhaps with the help of a hoist, or the support of other people.
+Therapy might start with keeping your balance while sitting up in bed or on a chair.
+The therapist might ask you to balance whilst standing, perhaps with the help of a hoist, or the support of other people.

-Exercises can take many forms and should be supervised by a physiotherapist who will provide individually tailored activities to progressively challenge you.
-People sometimes feel worried or scared about falling while practising exercises.
+People sometimes feel worried about falling while practising balance.
 If you are concerned, ask your therapist for advice to help you continue with your exercises and make the best possible recovery.